Banker's algorithm: Safe and unsafe states

-For an example of an unsafe state, consider what would happen if process 2 was holding 1 units of resource B at the beginning.
+For an example of an unsafe state, consider what would happen if process 2 was holding 1 unit of resource B at the beginning.

 Requests

 When the system receives a request for resources, it runs the Banker's algorithm to determine if it is safe to grant the request.

 The algorithm is fairly straightforward once the distinction between safe and unsafe states is understood.